yowald/elliptical-losses/README.md

 ### Requirements
 This code should be run with python 3 (tested with version 3.6.2, but should work with others)</br>
-The following packages are used in the code: numpy, scipy, tensorflow, pickle, absl
+The following packages are used: numpy, scipy, tensorflow, pickle, absl

 # Acknowledgements
 We thank Guy Shalev for preparing the river discahrge dataset.
 Discharge levels were downloaded from the website of the United States Geological Survey (USGS), while rainfall measurements are available from the Global Satellite Mapping of Precipitation (GSMaP) product [1]. </br>